The film programme of DOK.fest München. At the cinema. At home.

 BRUCE LEE & THE OUTLAW (Czech Republic, Netherlands, United Kingdom 2018, Joost Vandebrug, DOK.international Main Competition).
 Nicu, a young homeless kid, lives in the tunnels under Bucharest with the criminal known as Bruce Lee, the king of the underworld.
 The home that Bruce offers is supposedly safe, but when Nicu becomes seriously ill, everything suddenly changes and the youngster gets a chance at a different life.

-DIE GRUBE – THE PIT (Deutschland 2019, Hristiana Raykova, Student Award).
+DIE GRUBE – THE PIT (Germany 2019, Hristiana Raykova, Student Award).
 “What do swans actually taste like?
 Can you eat them?”
 A thermal pool on the coast of Bulgaria serves as a meeting place for a wonderfully quirky ensemble of old women and men on whom life has left its mark.
 Here, in 37-degree water, all the important questions are debated.

-THE CHINESE WILL COME (Serbien 2018, Tanja Brzakovic, DOK.panorama).
+THE CHINESE WILL COME (Serbia 2018, Tanja Brzakovic, DOK.panorama).
 Chinese migrants are hardly noticed in Serbia.
 They work in agriculture and trade, supplying the population with cheap everyday products.
 But a state visit by the Chinese president promises future-oriented changes.

 THE SOUND IS INNOCENT (Czech Republic, France, Slovakia 2019, Johana Ožvold, DOK.panorama).
 Transcending time, THE SOUND IS INNOCENT takes us into the inner world of electronic music.
 A spectacular voyage from the beginnings of audio technology to the French avant garde and contemporary artists - and back again.
 Poets behind their computer screens.